maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

 ## Location

-So far, we have not exploited the location field either.
+So far we have not exploited the location field either.
 The location describes where the painting is being kept.
-We'll simply extract the name of the city from this field.
-Indeed, extracting the name of the museum would lead to an overfitting as the collections of each museum are limited, and we only have at that point around 4'500 training samples.
+We only extract the name of the city from this field as extracting the name of the museum would lead to an overfitting.
+The collections of each museum are limited, and we only have at this point around 4'500 training samples.

 ```python
 def process_loc(loc) :